ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

     (gdb) break *0x1f51e if $lr == 0x1ebf1
     Breakpoint 2 at 0x1f51e

-This line tells pyOCD to set a breakpoint at address 0x1f51e and stop only when LR is 0x1ebf1, which is the last call to serial_baud.
+This line tells pyOCD to set a breakpoint at address 0x1f51e and stop only when LR is 0x1ebf1, which is the last call to `serial_baud`.

 Then, attach a command to this breakpoint, to modify the value put into BAUDRATE: